A/N: This fic uses the Japanese (transliterated) names, not the English dub names, so here's a guide for new names used in this chapter.

 "Ryo, you have lessons to take care of today.
 Are you going to sleep through it all?"

-When he opened his eyes to stare at the white ceiling of the now-very-familiar room, Ryo wondered exactly why his mother had appeared to him.
+When he opened his eyes to stare at the ceiling of the now-very-familiar room, Ryo wondered why exactly his mother had appeared to him.
 It was an odd break from the storm of memories and emotions from the battle with Arago that had been plaguing him.
+Seeing that she wasn't there to greet him almost made things worse.
+He missed her.

 He sat up and looked around in the afternoon light.
-Byakuen growled and he reached out a hand to pet the tiger.
+Byakuen growled and Ryo reached out a hand to pet the tiger.

 "Hello?"
-No reply came to his call, so he listened for several moments.
-He couldn't hear anyone.
+No one replied to his call, so he listened for a bit.
+He couldn't hear anyone moving around or talking.
+No sound of the television or things in a kitchen.
 He turned and walked down the stairs.
 He wasn't familiar with the place, so he might as well start exploring, at least a little.
-There wasn't much else to explore on the second floor, anyway, and the kitchen probably wasn't up there.
-Once downstairs, he found a living room, dining room, and kitchen, all empty.
+After his search for the bathroom earlier, he knew that there wasn't much else to explore on the second floor, anyway, and the kitchen probably wasn't up there.
+Once downstairs he found a living room, dining room and kitchen, all empty.
 "Guys?"
 He called, moving to the front door and opening it to look out.
 He couldn't see anyone out there, either.

-He shook his head and looked down at Byakuen, "It's doesn't really matters, does it?
-I'm in no shape to drive a car or run around looking for them.
+He shook his head and looked down at Byakuen, "It's doesn't really matter, does it?
+I'm in no shape to ride a bike or run around looking for them.
 And even if I could, then what?
 I'd probably just fall over and they'd have to carry me back.
 A great deal of use I'd be."

-So instead he moved into the kitchen and started trying to find something to eat.
+So instead he moved into the kitchen and looked for something to eat.

-He couldn't ignore the distant buzzing in his mind, like he should remember something.
-But it didn't feel like a demon or some other threat, so he put it aside for the moment.
+He couldn't ignore the distant buzzing in his mind, like he was forgetting something important.
+But it didn't feel like a demon or some other threat, so he did his best to focus elsewhere.

-Touma and Shu, both wearing their sub-yoroi, raced towards where Seiji and Shin said they were waiting.
+Touma and Shu, both wearing their sub-yorois, raced towards where Seiji and Shin said they were waiting.
+They were making good progress as they ran – faster than they could have done on bikes.

-"You know we're probably walking into a trap," Touma commented as he watched the road ahead.
+"You know we're probably walking into a trap," Touma commented as he watched the path ahead, trying not to smile too much at the feel of the wind in his hair as they leapt forward.

 "Yeah, well, then at least we'll have someone to fight," Shu replied, "I was getting antsy.
 Besides, who can handle the four of us, together?"

-"The Mashou and Arago seemed to have an easy time of it," Touma commented drily, "or just a bunch of Youja."
+"The Mashou and Arago seemed to have an easy time of it," Touma commented dryly, "or just a bunch of Youja."

 "I guess you're right," Touma replied, "We're at least a little stronger than we were.
-It's hard to tell with the recovery and all, but… I do feel a little stronger than I used to.
-It's like-like I'm more in tune with my armor or something."
+It's hard to tell with the recovery and all, but I do feel a little stronger than I used to.
+It's like-like I'm more in tune with my armor or something.
+Then again, we are doing this, aren't we?"
+He gestured down to the ground they covered as they moved along.

-Shu blinked in surprise and commented, "Yeah… now that you mention it."
-He looked out the window to watch the scenery pass by, "It's not that so much as… I can feel the earth beneath is.
+Shu smiled, "Yeah… now that you mention it."
+He looked at the ground curiously, "It's not that so much as… I can feel the earth beneath us.
 The layers, the weight, the strength.
 Like it's a part of my body.
 Things weren't like that before."

-"It could be related to the white armor, or what happened with Arago… we'll have to talk about it later, and see how much our powers have changed.
+"It could be related to the Shiroi Kikotei," Touma said, "or what happened with Arago… We'll have to talk about it later, and see how much our powers have changed.
 Right now, we need to focus on defeating this new demon.
 Hope he doesn't just pop out of thin air any time soon.
-I'd hate to be running to rescue friends and then die in a car crash."
+I'd hate to be running to rescue friends and then get caught and need rescuing ourselves."

 "Which means that's probably exactly what he'll do," Shu replied, "Hopefully he's looking in another direction than the one we're coming from."
 He grinned and then gasped, "Touma, get off the road!"

-Shu sat back up, opened his door, and jumped out, summoning his armor.
+Shu sat back up and crawled to the edge of the cliff, summoning his armor.
 Touma rubbed his side and looked around.
-They were some ways from the road by now, and when he looked back at where they had been before, he saw a rising pillar of smoke.
-He stared, shocked, before fumbling with the door and letting himself out of the car.
-He paused for a moment to look around again, then grabbed his phone and called Seiji.
+He saw a rising pillar of smoke from where they'd been.
+He stared, shocked, before fumbling his way up to a standing position.
+He paused for a moment to look around again, then deactivated his sub-yoroi, grabbed his phone and called Seiji.

 "He's here!"
 Shu called out.
 "He spotted us!
 Come out you asshole!"

-Sarenbo materialized and Touma, staring in shock, fumbled with his first response to Seiji's question, then shouted, "He's here!
+Sarenbo materialized mid-air before the pair and Touma, staring in shock, fumbled with his first response to Seiji's question, then shouted, "He's here!
 We're a little ways up the road from you!
 Gotta go!"
 He stuffed his phone in his pocket and summoned his armor.

 "Ahh, more senshi.
-Do you have the white armor?"
+Do you have the Shiroi Kikotei?"

 Shu raised his sansetsukon and growled, "Maybe we do, maybe we don't.
 You're not getting it in any case!"

 "Ahh, you're a little stronger than your friends.
-That's nice."
+That's pleasant."

 "Haah!"
-Shu jumped and swung his weapon at Sarenbo, who dodged aside.
+Shu jumped and swung his sansetsukon at Sarenbo, who dodged aside.
+And so basically leapt into a side-hit by one of Touma's arrows.
+The demon was knocked out of the air.

 "Darn it, Touma, I had him!"